JohnMarohn/FreqDemod/README.md

 Documentation
 =============

 To create the html documentation, you will need the sphinx and fabric packages.
-Then,
+Then, from the FreqDemod directory

 ```bash
     cd docs
     fab html_full
     fab open
 ```
+The documentation is created in FreqDemod/docs/_build/html.